About the Artist:

-10 solo albums to date, 5 mix CDs, 6 group albums, countless mix cd’s and remixes Hardest working man in show business?
+In 2007, Vadim was diagnosed with Ocular Melanoma, a very rare eye cancer.
+Fortunately for us, it wasn’t his time.
+Vadim has more music to make, and more shows to play; 6 solo albums to date, 1 remix album, 5 group albums (The Isolationist - 1999; The Bug - 1994, One Self - 2005; The Electric - 2011), countless mix cd’s and remixes.
+Hardest working man in show business?
 Trouper?
 Tireless?
-However you want to put it, be sure of one thing, when DJ Vadim first heard the phrase Don’t sleep” he obviously took it literally.
-With so much under his belt, what does the future hold?
+However you want to put it, be sure of one thing, when DJ Vadim first heard the phrase "Don’t sleep” he obviously took it literally.

 With so much under his belt, what does the future hold?
-Not content with being uber busy, Vadim has taken it upon himself to film and direct music video’s as well as having a very keen eye as a budding photographer Music aside, there is even word of a possible pop up restaurant and bar.
+Not content with being uber busy, Vadim has taken it upon himself to film and direct music videos for his new album project, developing his eye as a budding photographer.
+Music aside, there is even word of a possible pop-up restaurant and bar.
 If the music is anything to go by, it will be very fine tasting stuff.

 ‘Some men see things as they are and ask why others dream of things that never were and ask why not’